krasnopv/alibistudios/GANDI_DEPLOYMENT.md

 1. Dependencies aren't installed on the server
 2. The app hasn't been built before starting

+**Current Issue**: The deployment installs dependencies but doesn't automatically build the app.

 ## Solution

 ### Option 1: Using Git Hooks (Recommended)